A path model for MV polytopes in type A_n: Preliminaries

 For two polytopes $P_1$ and $P_2$ in $X$, the \textbf{Minkowski sum} of $P_1$ and $P_2$ is defined as $P_1\boxplus P_2:=\{x+y\mid x\in P_1, y\in P_2\}$.
 We say that an MV polytope is prime if it is not the Minkowski sum of two smaller MV polytopes.
-The following theorem given by Kamnitzer provides a finite generating set of MV polytope.
+The following theorem given by Kamnitzer provides a finite generating set of MV polytopes under Minkowski sum.

-\begin{theorem} [Theorem 6.2 in \cite{JOEL}] Fixing $G$, there exist finitely many prime MV polytopes in $\MV$.
+\begin{theorem} [Theorem 6.2 in \cite{JOEL}] For a fixed $G$, there exist finitely many prime MV polytopes in $\MV$.
 Any MV polytope is the Minkowski sum of finitely many prime MV polytopes. \end{theorem}